Cinnab0nBak3ry/macOSElk-UserStyle/README.md

 ## ⚠️ WARNING WORK IN PROGRESS THIS IS SUPER BROKEN AND ALSO UHhm... h-help is wanted.. u-uwu? ⚠️

+I only have this here in case anyone wants to yell at me on how to do things better or if anyone wants to contribute their own things and stuff

 * Install by pressing "Install with Stylus" see look it says that --> [![](https://img.shields.io/badge/install%20with-stylus-006666?style=flat-square)](https://github.com/SlippingGitty/macOSElk/raw/main/macOSElk.user.css)

 <details>